Configure Ticket Intake and Workflow States

 - route the issue to an enabled repository

-monday.dev intake
+monday.dev Intake

-Section titled “monday.dev intake”Use monday.dev intake when your team manages work in monday.com boards.
+Section titled “monday.dev Intake”Use monday.dev intake when your team manages work in monday.com boards.

 Configure: